 We purchase several component parts from sole source and limited source suppliers.
-As a result of our current production volumes, we lack significant leverage with these and other suppliers especially when compared to some of our larger competitors.
+As a result of our current volumes, we lack significant leverage with these and other suppliers.
 If our suppliers receive excess demand for their products, we may receive a low priority for order fulfillment as large volume customers may receive priority that may result in delays in our acquiring components.
-If we are delayed in acquiring components for our products, the manufacture and shipment of our products could be delayed.
+If we are delayed in acquiring components for our products, the manufacture and shipment of our products also will be delayed.
 We are, however, continuing to enter into long-term agreements with our sole suppliers and other key suppliers, when available, using a rolling sales volume forecast to stabilize component availability.
 Lead times for ordering materials and components vary significantly and depend on factors such as specific supplier requirements, contract terms, the extensive production time required and current market demand for such components.
 Some of these delays may be substantial.
-As a result, we purchase several critical, long lead time or single sourced components in large quantities to protect our ability to deliver finished products.
+As a result, we purchase several components in large quantities to protect our ability to deliver finished products.
 If we overestimate our component requirements, we may have excess inventory, which will increase our costs.
 If we underestimate our component requirements, we will have inadequate inventory, which will delay our manufacturing and render us unable to deliver products to customers on scheduled delivery dates.
-If we are unable to obtain a component from a supplier or if the price of a component has increased substantially, we may be required to manufacture the component internally, which will also result in delays, or be required to absorb price increases.
+If we are unable to obtain a component from a supplier or if the price of a component has increased substantially, we may be required to manufacture the component internally, which will also result in delays or be required to absorb price increases.
 Manufacturing delays could negatively impact our ability to sell our products and could damage our customer relationships.